 With any expensive upgrade, consider getting a home warranty, so if something breaks you can fix it for a reduced cost instead of throwing it out and buying something new.
 Reusing and repairing cuts down on landfill waste and saves money.

-Decorate with Recycled or Eco-Friendly Materials
+Decorate With Recycled or Sustainable Materials

-Of course you want to set up a nice sitting area in your backyard, but be aware of the kinds of materials you use in these features.
+Of course, you want to set up a nice sitting area in your backyard, but be aware of the kinds of materials you use in these features.

 - Buying used patio furniture or reclaiming or “upcycling” old furniture saves you tons of money and reduces waste.
 Plus, well-loved items have more character and comfort than mass-produced products.